 - Hepatitis B is a vaccine-preventable liver infection caused by the hepatitis B virus (HBV).
 Hepatitis B attacks the liver and is spread when blood, semen, or other body fluids from a person infected with the virus enters the body of someone who is not infected. - Hepatitis B remains a significant health problem worldwide despite availability of a vaccine and antiviral treatment that is highly effective in suppressing viral replication.
-As of 2022 the estimated global prevalence of Hepatitis B infection was 3.2%, equivalent to 257 million cases of Hepatitis B infection. - Hepatitis B infection can result in severe health-related consequences, i.e. liver decompensation, cirrhosis, and hepatocellular carcinoma (HCC), all potentially resulting in high morbidity and mortality rates. - The risk of Hepatitis B infection can be mitigated by completing the HBV vaccine series (three injections) - Majority of people infected with Hepatitis B recover completely - Symptoms of Hepatitis B may take up to12 weeks to develop - Hepatitis B symptoms include: - Jaundice - Enlarged liver - Abdominal pain - Loss of appetite - Nausea
+According to the 2024 World Health Organization report, the estimated global prevalence of Hepatitis B infection was 3.2%, equivalent to 257 million cases of Hepatitis B infection. - Hepatitis B infection can result in severe health-related consequences, i.e. liver decompensation, cirrhosis, and hepatocellular carcinoma (HCC), all potentially resulting in high morbidity and mortality rates. - The risk of Hepatitis B infection can be mitigated by completing the HBV vaccine series (three injections) - Majority of people infected with Hepatitis B recover completely - Symptoms of Hepatitis B may take up to 12 weeks to develop - Hepatitis B symptoms include: - Jaundice - Enlarged liver - Abdominal pain - Loss of appetite - Nausea